Friday, July 2, 2010

 Gilding the Lily, Part 1

-Early red and green quilts were made with Turkey Red fabric, a colorfast, cool (bluish) red cloth.
+Early red and green quilts were made with Turkey Red fabric, a colorfast, cool red cloth.
 In my quest for authenticity, my next fabric purchase was a rich, saturated red.

 2 comments: